The aim of this guide is to teach you, step-by-step, how to develop guest post articles that can help grow your audience and sell more products.

 There are some cases where the author bio is the only place where guest bloggers are allowed to add links to their sites.

-If this is your only option, make sure to personalise your author bio to ensure your e-store is mentioned and linked.
+If this is your only option, make sure to personalize your author bio to ensure your e-store is mentioned and linked.
 Author bios are short and may only consist of two to three sentences.

 So make the most out of this section to say what your e-store is about and why it is worth visiting.
 If the host blogger allows links to social profiles, make sure to include your Twitter, Google+, and others.